DevExpress/bootstrap-aspnetcore-starter/README.md

-# DevExpress ASP.NET Core Bootstrap starter
+# DevExpress ASP.NET Core Bootstrap starter project

 This project demonstrates how to use our new set of controls for the new ASP.NET Core 2.0 framework, which we have recently [announced](https://community.devexpress.com/blogs/aspnet/archive/2017/09/26/new-bootstrap-controls-for-asp-net-core-2-0-alpha-release-will-you-help-us-test-them-please.aspx).
 This project contains a simple Registration form and GridView that supports data editing.
 You can use the project to get started with your next ASP.NET Core project (see *A Boilerplate-only Option* for details).
 All required DevExpress references are already included.